raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 Clearly, "explicit" and "clever" are not a dichotomy.
 Code that is not explicit may be jargon.
 Or it may be an abstraction.
 And yes, it may also be too clever for its own good.

 ([discuss](https://news.ycombinator.com/item?id=5481101))

+---

+post scriptum

+For those who are curious about why you'd use `splat` and `get` in a world where you can use `pluck`, the answer is that they are part of a combinatory style of functional programming where the emphasis is on *composing* functions rather than applying them.

+In that world, you do use `pluck`.
+But it's a simple one-liner you write yourself:

+{% highlight javascript %}
+var pluck = compose(splat, get);

+// ...

+var totals = pluck('total')(orders);
+{% endhighlight %}